Flekkefjord (town): History

 Prior to 1807, the Kingdom of Denmark-Norway had followed a policy of armed neutrality, using its naval forces only to protect trade flowing within, into, and out of Danish and Norwegian waters.
 But this changed for the last phase of the Napoleonic Wars when, in the Battle of Copenhagen in 1807, the British preemptively captured large portions of the Danish naval fleet to prevent the French from doing the same.
 As a result, the Danish government declared war and built small gunboats in large numbers to attack the British.
 The Gunboat War (1807–1814) was the title given to naval conflict between Denmark-Norway against the British navy.
 It was natural for Flekkefjord to move from a smuggler's haven to blockade runner's headquarters.
 The unusual tides there were unknown to the British warships that were blockading the Norwegian coast against Napoleon-supporting ships and this provided the blockade runners a considerable advantage.

 After the war, the Dutch maintained a strong presence in Flekkefjord, and continued exporting oak and pine.
 The pine was used mainly to make foundations for the boom in Amsterdam house construction; as a result most of Amsterdam's houses from the 19th century are constructed of pines from Flekkefjord exporters.
 A section of Flekkefjord called 'Hollenderbyen' (town of the Dutch) dates from the 18th century.

 On 1 January 1838, the town of Flekkefjord was established as its own municipality under the new Formannskapsdistrikt law which granted limited, local self-governance in every rural parish and every town in Norway, and as a ladested it became self-governing.
 In 1842, the small town was designated as a kjøpstad, giving it full town rights under the law.
-The town was expanded in 1942 when a small area of the neighboring municipality of Nes (population: 377) was transferred to the town.
-On 1 January 1965, the town of Flekkefjord was merged with the neighboring municipalities of Hidra, Gyland, Nes, and most of Bakke to form the new (much larger) municipality of Flekkefjord with nearly 9,000 residents.
+The town was expanded in 1942 when a small area of the neighboring Nes Municipality (population: 377) was transferred into the town.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, the town of Flekkefjord was merged with the neighboring municipalities of Hidra, Gyland, and Nes plus most of Bakke Municipality to form the new (much larger) Flekkefjord Municipality with nearly 9,000 residents.